Cristianetaniguti/poly_containers/README.md

 ## Installing Docker

-**Linux users:** use the following instructions to install Docker on [Ubuntu](https://docs.docker.com/engine/install/ubuntu/), or find your distribution [here](https://docs.docker.com/engine/install/).
+**Linux users:** use the following instructions to [Install Docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/), or find your distribution [here](https://docs.docker.com/engine/install/).

 **Windows users:** download the [Docker Desktop Installer for Windows](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe) and follow the [Installation instructions for Windows](https://docs.docker.com/docker-for-windows/install/).

 **Mac users:** download the [Docker Desktop Installer for Mac](https://desktop.docker.com/mac/stable/Docker.dmg) and follow the [Installation instructions for Mac](https://docs.docker.com/docker-for-mac/install/).

-**Cluster users**: most computing clusters already have Docker and/or Singularity installed, so you can just jump to the next session, download and run the images.
-If your cluster does not have any image rendering system, please contact your system's administrator.
+**Cluster users**: most computing clusters already have Docker or Singularity installed - you can jump to the next session, download and run the images.
+If your cluster does not have any image rendering system, please contact your system administrator.

 ## Genotype calling software